BLOG: All Things Higher Ed

 Socialization and adulting

-An under-appreciated aspect of attending any type of in-person, residential school — be it rural, urban or suburban — are the invaluable opportunities for personal growth, socialization, and yes, adulting.
+An underappreciated aspect of attending any type of in-person, residential school — be it rural, urban or suburban — are the many opportunities to be found for personal growth, socialization, and yes, adulting.
 It's true that living in a smaller community can require more self-sufficiency and responsibility, as there may be fewer amenities or resources available than in an urban environment.
 However, this can also help students develop important life skills and prepare for life after college.
-Additionally, rural campuses often offer unique social opportunities, such as bonfires, barn dances, or other outdoor activities that can be fun, educational and hard to find anywhere else.
+Additionally, rural campuses often offer unique social opportunities that can be fun, educational and hard to find anywhere else.

 Dig deeper: Check out some of the ways students discover — and create — community at Central Michigan University.